chuzhumin98/ConvSearch-Dataset/README.md

 ## Dialogs.json Format

 **Dialogs.json** is provided as json format with an array of dialogues.
-For each dialogue, following show its segments as well as their corresponding descriptions.
+For each dialogue, following shows its segments as well as their corresponding descriptions.

 - id: the dialogue id
 - user: the id of the dialogue-participated user
 - agent: the id of the dialogue-participated agent
-- start_time: the timestamp of the dialogue start timestamp
+- start_time: the timestamp of the dialogue start time
-- end_time: the timestamp of the dialogue end timestamp
+- end_time: the timestamp of the dialogue end time
 - topic_user: the user-annotated dialogue topic
 - effort_user: the user-annotated dialogue-level effort
-- preference_user: the user's preference between conversational search and traditional query-SERP search with the information need of this dialogue
+- preference_user: the user-annotated preference between conversational search and traditional query-SERP search for the information need of the dialogue
-- applicability_user: the degree to which the user apply the information or suggestions provided by the agent after dialogue
+- applicability_user: the degree to which the user thinks the information provided by the agent is applicable
 - improvement_user: the user's improvement suggestions towards agent responses
 - understand_agent: the degree to which the agent understand user’s information need of the whole dialogue from the agent perspective
 - satisfaction_agent: the degree of agent-perceived user’s satisfaction towards agent responses of the entire conversation
 - difficulty_agent: the difficulty for the agent to meet user’s information need in the whole dialogue
-- keywords: the user provided keywords of the dialogue before the dialogue starts
+- keywords: the words or phrase provided by the user before the dialogue starts
-- turns: an array containing the information of each turn, sorted with the turn timestamp
+- turns: an array containing the information of each turn, sorted by the timestamp
   - id: the turn id
-  - content: the content of the turn (image type turn is empty string)
+  - content: the content of the turn (image-type turn is empty string)
-  - initiator: the role that initiates this turn of dialogue (user or agent)
+  - initiator: the role that initiates this turn of dialogue, either user or agent
   - time: the timestamp when this turn is generated
-  - is_image: whether this turn is in image type
+  - is_image: whether this turn is in image-type, boolean value
-  - image_name: the image file name if this turn is in image type
+  - image_name: the image file name if this turn is in image-type
-  - satisfaction-turn: the degree to which the user feel satisfied with the agent response in the current turn (only for agent-initiated turn)
+  - satisfaction-turn: the degree of which the user feels satisfied with the response in the agent-initiated turn
-  - understand-turn: the degree to which the user feels that the agent has understood his or her search intent  (only for agent-initiated turn)
+  - understand-turn: the degree of which the user thinks that his or her search intent is understood by the agent in the agent-initiated turn
-  - action-primary-class: the primary labels (an array of labels for each assessor) for agent action annotation (only for agent-initiated turn)
+  - action-primary-class: an array containing three lables, each responding to the primary type of agent action annotated by one external assessor in agent-initiated turn
-  - action-secondary-class: the secondary labels (an array of labels for each assessor) for agent action annotation (only for agent-initiated turn)
+  - action-secondary-class: an array containing three lables, each responding to the secondary type of agent action annotated by one external assessor in agent-initiated turn
-  - clarity-turn: the degree of clarity in expression of user information need in the current turn (only for user-initiated turn)
+  - clarity-turn: the clarity that agent thinks of the user's expression of his or her information need in the user-initiated turn
-  - difficulty-turn: the difficulty of satisfying user’s information need in the current turn (only for user-initiated turn)
+  - difficulty-turn: the difficulty that the agent thinks satisfying the user’s information need in the user-initiated turns
-  - intent-primary-class: the primary labels (an array of labels for each assessor) for user intent annotation (only for user-initiated turn)
+  - intent-primary-class: an array containing three lables, each responding to the primary type of  user intent annotated by one external assessor in user-initiated turn
-  - intent-secondary-class: the secondary labels (an array of labels for each assessor) for user intent annotation (only for user-initiated turn)
+  - intent-secondary-class: an array containing three lables, each responding to the secondary type of  user intent annotated by one external assessor in user-initiated turn